 The phenomenal growth of the most well-known cryptocurrency, bitcoin, raised awareness of uses of Blockchain technology and fueled its growth.
 The first bitcoin transaction occurred in January 2009 on the heels of the 2008 financial crisis in part due to distrust of traditional financial authorities and anti-establishment sentiments.
-Bitcoin was initially designed to act as a secure peer-topeer decentralized payment system.
-Despite having no government recognition as fiat capital (except in Japan) and a designed limitation on supply, bitcoin surged with a market capitalization of in excess of \$240 billion (i.e., valued as one bitcoin equals as high as \$19,783.21) in December 2017 (contrasted with a bit over \$200 billion as of July 2019).
+Bitcoin was initially designed to act as a secure peer-to-peer decentralized payment system.
+Despite having no government recognition as fiat capital (except in Japan) and a designed limitation on supply, bitcoin surged with a market capitalization of in excess of \$240 billion (i.e., valued as one bitcoin equals as high as \$19,783.21) in December 2017 (contrasted with a bit over \$200 billion as of September 2020).
 Bitcoin is a scarce asset due to the finite number of bitcoins that are capable of being created (a maximum of approximately 21 million) under its coding structure (with about 85% mined to date and with all anticipated to be mined by 2140) with somewhat under four million bitcoins believed missing or lost.
 The speculation is that miners, by being the first to cryptographically hash a block and thereby "minting" a code-fixed number of automatically issued new bitcoins, will no longer be needed after 2140, although verifications will continue through transaction fees to be charged for each transaction.
-Bitcoin's market correction during 2018-falling below \$6,000-has resurged during the second quarter of 2019 exceeding \$11,000.
-Bitcoin's market capitalization accounts for over 50% of the total cryptocurrency market.
+Bitcoin's market correction during 2018-falling below \$6,000-and, though always volatile, approximates \$11,000 as of September 2020.
+Bitcoin's market capitalization accounts for over 50% of the total cryptocurrency market (approximately \$350 billion in September 2020).